aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 :::note
-\* When no rules match, access is implicitly denied. \* The `write` permission allows creating indices that match the rule\'s index pattern but does not allow deleting them.
+\* When no rules match, access is implicitly denied. \* The `write` permission allows creating indices that match the rule's index pattern but does not allow deleting them.
 Indices can only be deleted when a matching `admin` permission rule exists.
 :::